Tire Wear Pollution: An Overlooked Environmental Crisis

 1. Tire Design Improvements

-Implement innovative tread designs that minimise abrasion
+Implement innovative tread designs to minimize abrasion.

 2. Road Surface Engineering

-Design smoother road surfaces with reduced abrasiveness
+Design smoother road surfaces with less abrasion.

-Use advanced road materials that minimise particle generation
+Employ advanced materials that reduce particle generation.

-Implement precision road surface finishing techniques
+Implement precision finishing techniques for road surfaces.

 3. Filtration and Capture Technologies

-Install roadside biofilters and vegetation barriers
+Install roadside biofilters and vegetation barriers to catch particles.

-Develop specialised drainage systems with particle capture mechanisms
+Develop drainage systems with specific capture mechanisms.

-Create microporous road surface layers that trap wear particles
+Create microporous road surface layers that trap wear particles.

-Implement roadside collection systems near high-traffic areas
+Implement roadside collection systems in high-traffic areas.

 4. Vehicle Technology Interventions

-Develop active tyre wear monitoring systems
+Create active wear monitoring systems for tires.

 5. Regulatory and Policy Measures

-Implement mandatory tyre particle emission testing
+Enforce mandatory tire particle emission testing.

 6. Environmental Capture Strategies

-Develop specialised urban drainage systems
+Develop urban drainage systems capable of filtering particles.

-Design sediment traps in stormwater management systems
+Consider sediment traps in stormwater systems.

 7. Material Innovation

-Research alternative tyre materials with lower wear characteristics
+Research alternative materials with lower wear characteristics.

-Develop biodegradable tire compounds
+Develop biodegradable tire compounds for sustainability.

-Create synthetic rubber alternatives with enhanced durability
+Create durable synthetic rubber alternatives.

 B) Emerging Technologies

-Develop advanced sensors for real-time particle tracking
+Develop sensors for real-time tracking of tire wear.

-Explore biomimetic approaches to reduce friction and wear
+Explore biomimetic approaches to enhance durability.

-Investigate quantum material design for next-generation tyres
+Investigate quantum material design innovations for tires.

 C) Collaborative Approach